 As a soloist, Herwig Zack has performed and recorded under the baton of conductors such as Karl Münchinger, Ferdinand Leitner, Uri Segal, Yutaka Sado, Paul Nadler and Gilbert Varga; his musical partners have included Henryk Szeryng, Jean-Pierre Rampal, Trevor Pinnock, Grigori Zhislin, Peter Nagy, Bernd Glemser and Ingo Goritzki, among many other renowned artists.
 He has toured Europe, the USA, Australia, Japan, China, South America and Africa.
 Zack maintains a large repertoire of music including the famous masterpieces for violin as well as many lesser known and infrequently played compositions.
 He has extensively recorded for labels such as AVIE Records, Decca, Bayer Records, Podium, Mediaphon, Amadeo and A.M.
 Classic International.
 The international press acknowledges the “exceptional virtuosity” (El Mercurio, Santiago de Chile), the “sheer perfection” (South China Morning Post, Hongkong), the “elegance and clarity” (The New York Times) of his playing and praises “the unique beauty and clarity of his sound” (Ongaku No Tomo, Tokyo, Japan), calling his performance “a demonstration of artistic superiority and maturity” (Frankfurter Allgemeine, Deutschland).
 Johannes Saltzwedel of Kultur SPIEGEL praises his “apparently infinite musical empathy”, for Robert Maxham of FANFARE “even Oistrakh didn’t bring to the Ysaye Ballade the vibrancy with which Zack plays it”, Roderic Dunnett in The Strad calls him “an established master”, for Rob Barnett, MusicWeb International, “he is another Milstein in the making”.

 Since 1980, when he was appointed associate assistant instructor at Indiana University in Bloominton, Indiana, USA, Zack has enthusiastically dedicated himself to teaching as well and has held Master Classes in Europe, Japan, China, the USA and Chile.
 Since 1994 he has been Professor for Violin and Chamber Music at the "Hochschule für Musik" in Würzburg.
 He has been appointed Guest Professor at the Tokyo University of the Arts - Tokyo Geijutsu Daigaku starting April 2015.
-Several of his students have won prizes at prestigious competitions, both national and international; others have become members of well-known German orchestras, some in leading positions.
+Many of his students, among them Tobias Feldmann, Yasuka Morizono, Anne Luisa Kramb and Seiji Okamoto, have won top prizes at prestigious international competitions; others have become members of well-known German orchestras, some in leading positions.